Teagan-WWW/Hello_World/README.md

 # Hello_World
 ## First Repository
 This is a **practice repository** to learn github functions.
 Remember to add other syntax options, as described in the homework!
+This is a practice of the branch function.